centrapay/centrapay-docs/src/api/assets/wallets.md

 # Wallets
 {:.no_toc}

-A wallet is an asset that represents [money][].
-The wallet maintains a record of all transactions it has participated in.
-A wallet has a single balance and a single currency.
+A Wallet is an asset that represents [money][].
+The Wallet maintains a record of all transactions it has participated in.
+A Wallet has a single balance and a single currency.

+## Settlement Wallets **EXPERIMENTAL**
+{:.no_toc}

+A Settlement Wallet is a special type of Wallet that can only receive or refund money related to a payment request.
+This means you cannot topup, withdraw, or send money from this Wallet.
+<br><br>

 ## Contents
 {:.no_toc .text-delta}